Compliance with Data Protection (GDPR)

 1. We will send you a letter acknowledging receipt of your complaint within 5 working days of receipt of the complaint, enclosing a copy of this procedure, although this is also available on our website.

 2. We will then investigate your complaint.
-This will normally involve passing your complaint to our client care member, either Alexa McQueen-Turner or Julia Turner who will review your file.
+This will normally involve passing your complaint to our client care member, Alexa McQueen-Turner who will review your file.

 3. We will then send you a detailed written reply to your complaint including, if appropriate, suggestions for resolving the matter.
 You will receive this within 21 days of our sending to you the acknowledgement letter.